orbeon/orbeon-forms-doc/installation/configuration-banner.md

 - Setting a password for encryption
 - Setting a database provider

-If neither of these is set, Orbeon Forms now shows a banner at the top of most application pages.
+If neither of these is configured, Orbeon Forms shows a banner at the top of most application pages.
 In order to know more about what needs to be configured, [configure logging](/installation/logging.md) and check the Orbeon Forms log file.
 The file will contain something like this at the `ERROR` level:

 ```
 The following Orbeon Forms configurations are incomplete: